-The printing time of a miniature depends on various parameters.
+The time for printing minis depends on various parameters.
 You can print a miniature in as little as 3-4 hours or as long as 1-2 days.
 The layer height and the exposure time play a critical role.

-With FDM, as the number of minis increases, the time required to them increases proportionately.
-Also, on an FDM 3D printer, you might need to slow down the printing speed to achieve maximum quality.
+With FDM 3D printers for miniatures, as the number of minis increases, the time required for printing them increases proportionately.
+Also, on an FDM machine, you might need to slow down the printing speed to achieve maximum quality.

 Here is a good Reddit thread that goes into detail about this topic.